 Since faculty have regular and significant contact with the students in their classes, they are often in the best position to recognize and address student problems.
 Speaking with the student may be the only course of action required, but at other times it is important to contact the Class Dean as well as to advise the student to do so.
 This is the case, for example, when the faculty member is unable to help,when the problem is serious and may jeopardize the student's well being or general academic performance, or when the action required must become a matter of record.

-Since first-year students have broad and special advising needs, the Freshman Dean in Fordham College at Rose Hill and Fordham College at Lincoln Center annually recruit faculty to assist formally in the advising process.
-Each advisor is assigned approximately 15-20 freshmen with whom he or she meets at regularly scheduled times throughout the academic year.
-Before meeting with their advisees, the advisors of FCRH and FCLC attend a training session on the program.
-The first meeting between advisor and students takes place during Freshman Orientation, at which time the students receive their class schedules.
+Since first-year students have broad and special advising needs, the Dean’s Offices of Fordham College at Rose Hill (FCRH) and Fordham College at Lincoln Center (FCLC) annually recruit select faculty and administrators to advise incoming students.
+Each advisor is assigned approximately 15-20 freshmen with whom he or she meets at regularly scheduled times throughout the academic year, both individually and as a group.
+At FCRH, this program also encompasses sophomore students and is called the Core Advising Program.
+The Core Advising Program includes required cohort sessions for the entire freshman class focusing on issues of career development, as well as optional information sessions concerning procedures for course withdrawal and external summer course approvals.
+The FCRH Core Advising Program also recruits Faculty Advisor Student Assistants (FASAs), academically strong and motivated upper-class students, who provide unique student perspectives at each group meeting, and serve as an additional resource for freshman students.
+Before meeting with their advisees, the advisors of FCRH and FCLC attend a training session on the program in the summer.
+The first meeting between advisor and students takes place during Freshman Orientation, at which time the students receive paper copies of their class schedules.

 In Fordham School of Professional and Continuing Studies, faculty representatives are invited to participate in the Orientation Programs for new students held prior to the start of each term.
 Students are not assigned to faculty advisors but are encouraged to consult frequently with faculty members of their choice.
 A formal consultation is required when a Fordham School of Professional and Continuing Studies student declares his/her choice of major.